 The journey is just as important as the destination.
 That’s especially true for West Virginia Route 7, which stretches from New Martinsville at the Ohio River to Corinth on the state’s border with Maryland.
 This beloved country road provides the perfect lazy Saturday route out of town toward Kingwood.
 Turn on some feel-good tunes and enjoy winding through the gold-and-rust colored tunnel of trees.
-Gas up the car soon―peak leaf-peeping time for Preston County is now!
+Gas up the car soon―peak leaf-peeping time for Preston County is soon!

-Also in mid-October, pack a picnic and trek to Valley Falls State Park in Fairmont.
+Also in early-to-mid-October, pack a picnic and trek to Valley Falls State Park in Fairmont.
 Have lunch under a canopy of color, and then hike along the banks of the Tygart Valley River.
 The hush of water over rocks and crunch of leaves underfoot form the perfect autumn soundtrack.
 The state park is off of I-79, but we recommend the scenic route following U.S. 119 south.

 The fall foliage at Harpers Ferry National Historical Park will have you saying, “Oh Shenandoah!”
 Perched at the point where the Potomac and Shenandoah rivers meet, the park and town of Harpers Ferry are awash in natural beauty and historic attractions.
 The Eastern Panhandle’s leafy hues are slated to peak in late October, which gives you time to plan a weekend getaway.
 For a drive with a view, turn off I-68 east at Cumberland for Maryland State Route 51 south.
 The diversion adds 25 minutes but it’s oh so worth it.